 What We Can Do About It

 Stress, bad weather, drinking, fatigue—all of these issues are interlaced with one another and can make the roads more dangerous than ever during the holidays.
 But, we can take steps to protect ourselves and our loved ones.
+We can enjoy a safe night out during the holidays.
 We can take a moment to breathe.
 We can check the weather and avoid driving when it’s too nasty out.
 We can take the keys away from a friend or family member who has had too much to drink—before they get behind the wheel.
 We can try to limit our stress by just saying “no” to an outing that we just don’t have time for.
 Or maybe we just bring a store-bought casserole to Thanksgiving dinner.
 By putting safety first, we have more of a chance of avoiding holiday driving hazards.